 AVC contributions are taken from your pay before tax.
 Any money you would normally pay as income tax automatically goes into your AVC pot instead.
 If you pay tax at a higher rate, your tax savings will be higher.
-If you don't pay tax, you won't benefit from tax savings.
+If you do not earn enough to pay tax, for the 2024/25 year onwards, the Government will make top-up payments.
+We expect HMRC to make the first of these payments in 2026.